juan/cronosapp/README.md

 A normal man from Venezuela, married, three beautiful kids, from my 46 years most part, most of it fighting for my family and I think now it is my turn. to do what keeps me passionate!!
 "As they say, it's never too late."

+### P. D.

+I am using this repository educationally